spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

   link: docs/scos/dev/guidelines/process-documentation-guidelines.html
 ---

-In order to enable Operations Team to track/correlate issues in the operated/deployed applications, the following elements need to be applied over
+In order to enable your Operations Team to track/correlate issues in the operated/deployed applications, the following elements need to be applied over
 * log generation
 * and metric generation.

+{% info_block warningBox "Warning" %}

+This page contains guidelines for project development, not a list of strict requirements.
+While it is suggested that development teams consider these recommendations, they are not hard requirements that must be followed.
+The purpose of these guidelines is to help development teams achieve high quality software.

+{% endinfo_block %}

 ## Log generation
 Applies to all application components.